Common Contract Types for Small Business

 Image

-Business-Specific Types of Contracts
+Types of Contracts for Small Businesses

 There are many different types of contracts, and each has its own purpose.
-Bilateral, standard or other contract types are general descriptions for the kinds of deals you’re planning to make.
+Bilateral, standard, or other contract types are general descriptions for the kinds of deals you’re planning to make.

 Sales agreements/Bills of sale